cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 ---

-For the social icons the plugin [Easy Social Icons](https://en-au.wordpress.org/plugins/easy-social-icons/) was used.
-This allowed for a wide variety of icons to be used easily and quickly.
+The plugin, [Easy Social Icons](https://en-au.wordpress.org/plugins/easy-social-icons/) was used to implement social media icons.
+This allowed for a wide variety of icons to be implemented easily and quickly.
 In the *footer.php* you will find the following code.

 ```
 <?php if ( function_exists('cn_social_icon') ) echo cn_social_icon(); ?>